-The Regulatory Decision also determines that within six months prior to the end of each twoyear period (starting by December 2022 at the latest), the DSO shall submit the proposed TYNDP-Distribution for the decade starting in January of the following year to CERA for approval.
+The Regulatory Decision also determines that within six months prior to the end of each twoyear period, the DSO shall submit the proposed TYNDP-Distribution for the decade starting in January of the following year to CERA for approval.
 The validity of the TYNDP-Distribution shall enter into force from the CERA approval date.

-The DSO submitted the TYNDP-Distribution for the decade 2023 - 2032 in 2023 which was approved by CERA by Decision 195/2023.
+The DSO submitted the TYNDP-Distribution for the decade 2023 - 2032 in 2023 which was approved by CERA by Decision 195/2023 on 27 June 2023.